-At the Commonwealth level, for example, the Criminal Assets Confiscation Taskforce (the Taskforce) - which is led by the AFP and includes the Australian Taxation Office (ATO) and the Australian Criminal Intelligence Commission - works in partnership with other law enforcement and regulatory agencies in order to identify, investigate and litigate asset confiscation matters.
+At the Commonwealth level, for example, the Criminal Assets Confiscation Taskforce (the Taskforce) - which is led by the AFP and includes the Australian Taxation Office (ATO) and the Australian Criminal Intelligence Commission - works in partnership with other law enforcement and regulatory agencies to identify, investigate and litigate asset confiscation matters.
 The Taskforce describes its approach to investigation as 'proactive and intelligence-led'.
 It also takes referrals regarding potential confiscation matters from Commonwealth agencies, AFP criminal investigations and state, territory or foreign law enforcement agencies.
 The Taskforce will consider whether a particular matter is suitable for proceeds action or whether other remedies (eg, pursuit by the ATO of taxation remedies) are more appropriate.

-23 Confiscation - legal framework
+Confiscation - legal framework

-Describe the legal framework in relation to confiscation of the proceeds of crime, including how the benefit figure is calculated.
+23 Describe the legal framework in relation to confiscation of the proceeds of crime, including how the benefit figure is calculated.

-POCA covers confiscation in relation to indictable offences against Commonwealth laws, foreign indictable offences and state and territory offences with a federal aspect.
-The Confiscation Acts govern confiscation in relation to offences against the respective state and territory laws.
+POCA covers confiscation concerning indictable offences against Commonwealth laws, foreign indictable offences and state and territory offences with a federal aspect.
+The Confiscation Acts govern confiscation concerning offences against the respective state and territory laws.

 POCA's regime contains a comprehensive range of confiscation orders.
-A number of jurisdictions (South Australia, Queensland and, to a lesser extent, Victoria and the Australian Capital Territory) are modelled on the Commonwealth confiscation regime.
+Some jurisdictions (South Australia,

+Queensland and, to a lesser extent, Victoria and the Australian Capital Territory are modelled on the Commonwealth confiscation regime.
 All proceedings under POCA are civil proceedings and the burden of proof is on the balance of probabilities (sections 315 and 317).